The Bar Sinister

-The Bar Sinister is a lost 1917 silent film drama directed by Edgar Lewis.
+The Bar Sinister is a lost 1917 American silent drama film directed by Edgar Lewis.
 An independent film, it was released on a State Rights basis.

 Story

 The film is about a white woman who is part black (or negro as it was called).
 The semi-derogatory term and now archaic "bar sinister" meant a person who was half-breed or half-caste particularly concerning the issue of black/and white.